 Place the half carcass on a cutting table and remove the flank, breast and shank.
 Remove the shoulder by cutting between ribs 5 and 6 perpendicular to the backbone.
 Separate the rib from the loin behind the last rib and cut the loin from the sirloin in the middle of the last lumbar vertebra.
 The wholesale cuts of deer are neck, shoulder, rib or rack, loin, hind leg, foreshank, breast and flank.

 Label each package clearly with a permanent marker.
 Make the letters large enough for easy reading.
-Labels should include the owner’s name, address and Telecheck confirmation number; the name of the cut; the quantity; and the packaging date.
+Labels should include the following:

 Freezer storage time